+], this criterion has been removed, because the accessibility problems it was intended to prevent "either no longer exist or are addressed by other criteria".

 10.4.1.2 Name, role, value

-Where ICT is a non-web documentnon-web document, it shall satisfy the success criterion in Table 10.15.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy the success criterion in Table 10.21.